Olical/cljs-test-runner/README.md

 clj -m cljs-test-runner.main -c '{:optimizations :advanced}'
 ```

-There is a known issue with `:simple` and `:whitespace`, I just haven't invested the time into working out what it is.
-For now, stick to `:none` or `:advanced`, the original issue for optimisation levels breaking things is [#16][].
+There is a known issue with `:whitespace`, I just haven't invested the time into working out what it is.
+For now, stick to `:none`, `:simple` or `:advanced`, the original issue for optimisation levels breaking things is [#16][].

 ## Gotchas